 Detailed mapping techniques and complete microscopic examination of the tissue margins allow the Mohs surgeon to pinpoint areas of skin cancer that may be invisible to the naked eye.
 Therefore, even microscopic roots of cancer can be removed while removing as little normal tissue as possible.
 This accounts for the very high cure rate with Mohs surgery and allows the surgeon to keep the scar as small as possible.

 Because skin cancer is so prevalent, patients now have access to this potentially life-saving procedure through specialized surgical practices such as Long Island Mohs Surgery, based in Garden City.

-Long Island Mohs Surgery is led by Dr. Carina Rizzo and Dr. Daniel Bernstein, both board certified in Dermatology and fellowship-trained in Mohs and Reconstructive Surgery.
+Long Island Mohs Surgery is led by Dr. Carina Rizzo, board certified in Dermatology and fellowship-trained in Mohs and Reconstructive Surgery.
 Dr. Rizzo has been published in peer reviewed journals, lectured nationally, and was on the faculty of both New York University Medical Center and Cornell Medical Center while working in Manhattan.
 She remains a clinical instructor at Cornell, where she teaches skin cancer treatment and surgery to dermatology resident physicians.